 Fixed until: The date at which a fixed rate mortgage will expire.

-HSBC Buy to let Variable Rate: When your initial HSBC buy to let mortgage rate ends, the interest on your mortgage will be calculated using a variable rate.
+HSBC Buy to let standard variable rate: When your initial HSBC buy to let mortgage rate ends, the interest on your mortgage will be calculated using a variable rate.
 This will vary over the term of the loan and is set internally.
 The variable rate does not track the Bank of England base rate.

-HSBC Variable Rate: When your initial HSBC residential mortgage rate ends, the interest on your mortgage will be calculated using a variable rate.
+HSBC standard variable rate: When your initial HSBC residential mortgage rate ends, the interest on your mortgage will be calculated using a variable rate.
 This will vary over the term of the loan and is set internally.
 The variable rate does not track the Bank of England base rate.

 Interest calculated daily: The interest chargeable on the outstanding mortgage balance is calculated every day rather than at the end of each week, month or year.